-Read the document below or download it here Fact sheet - ID Scanning
+Read the document below or download it here Fact sheet - Identification (ID) Scanning August 2019

 Have you ever been asked to provide your ID so it can be scanned?
 Did you know there are both State and Commonwealth privacy laws that may apply when someone scans your ID?